DAYS TO GO

 The spirit that drove those commercial sailors along the web of trade routes, deep into the bleak latitudes of the Southern Ocean and around the world’s most dangerous capes, emerges today in the form of the Volvo Ocean Race, a contest now seen as the pinnacle of achievement in the sport.

-During the nine months of the Volvo Ocean Race, which starts in Alicante, Spain in October 2011 and concludes in Galway, Ireland, during early July 2012, the teams will sail over 39,000 nautical miles of the world’s most treacherous seas via Cape Town, Abu Dhabi, Sanya, Auckland, around Cape Horn to Itajaí, Miami, Lisbon, and Lorient.
+During the nine months of the Volvo Ocean Race, which starts in Alicante, Spain in October 2014 and concludes in Gothenburg, Sweden in June 2015, the teams will sail over 39,000 nautical miles of the world’s most treacherous seas via Cape Town, Abu Dhabi, Sanya, Auckland, around Cape Horn to Itajaí, Newport, Lisbon, and Lorient.

-Each of the entries has a sailing team of 11 professional crew and the race requires their utmost skills, physical endurance and competitive spirit as they race day and night for more than 20 days at a time on some of the legs.
-They will each take on different jobs onboard the boat and on top of these sailing roles, there will be two sailors that have had medical training, as well as a sailmaker, an engineer and a dedicated media crew member.
+Each of the entries has a sailing team of professional crew and the race requires their utmost skills, physical endurance and competitive spirit as they race day and night for more than 20 days at a time on some of the legs.
+They will each take on different jobs onboard the boat and on top of these sailing roles, there will be two sailors that have had medical training, as well as a sailmaker, an engineer and a dedicated onboard reporter.

 It is undeniably the world’s premier global race and one of the most demanding team sporting events in the world.

-What is the Volvo Ocean Race The Volvo Ocean Race is an exceptional test of sailing prowess...
+What is the Volvo Ocean Race?
+The Volvo Ocean Race is an exceptional test of sailing prowes...

 The Route The route will take in 10 cities in nine countries – Spain, Brazil, United ...